Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-12-12-hack-a-banana-make-a-keyboard.md

 <img class="photo-horiz" src="/images/2013/12/7168633120_aa1254475c.jpg" />

-<p This<a href="http://www.makeymakey.com/"> eight year-old</a>, for instance, invented a knife-and-log interface for cutting virtual wood.</p>
+This<a href="http://www.makeymakey.com/"> eight year-old</a>, for instance, invented a knife-and-log interface for cutting virtual wood.

 'I used to want to design a perfect society, or a utopic world, or something like that,' says Silver.
 'But as I'm getting older and messing with all this stuff, I'm realising that my idea of a perfect world really can't be designed by one person or even by a million experts.
 It's really going to be seven billion pairs of hands, each following their own passions, and each kind of like a mosaic coming up and creating this world in their backyards and their kitchens.
 And that's the world I really want to live in.'